followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/1 Filter Row.md

 ---

 A user-specified filter applies automatically with a delay by default.
-Alternatively, it can be applied by a click on the *"Apply Filter"* button if you set the **filterRow** | [applyFilter](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/filterRow/#applyFilter) option to *"onClick"*.
+Alternatively, it can be applied by a click on the *"Apply Filter"* button if you set the **filterRow**.[applyFilter](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/filterRow/#applyFilter) option to *"onClick"*.

 ---
 ##### jQuery